andrewlogemann/eng322/eng322_syllabus.md

 Students are responsible to obtain any library resources assigned for this course.
 Questions about library resources should be directed to librarians in the Jenks Library.
 Librarians are available to assist you from the library reference desk, by e-mail at library@gordon.edu, or by phone (978) 867-4878.

 ## Final Exam Policy
 You have a final exercise during the assigned Final Exam Period.
-It is the College’s policy that an individual professor may not, for any reason, allow any student to take a final examination at any time other than that assigned by the Registrar.
-Accordingly, please do not ask me for permission to be excused from our Final Exam Period, as I do not have the authority to reschedule this course requirement.
+It is the College’s policy that an individual professor may not allow any student to take a final examination at any time other than that assigned by the Registrar.

 ## Email
 With the exception of holidays and weekends, I respond to your emails within twenty-four hours.